- Why Wellbeing People?

 Our interactive education packages cover a range of subjects designed to inspire, energise and educate groups of any size or age.
 From Early Years to Residential Care Homes, we tailor programmes for all requirements.

-The Wellbeing Symposium brings together wellbeing specialists and spokespeople to debate the industry’s hottest topics.
+We are joint partners with Pillory Barn bringing together our annual health and wellbeing event The Wellbeing Symposium which brings together wellbeing specialists and spokespeople to debate the industry’s hottest topics.
 From mental health in the workplace to government wellbeing policy, obesity and resilience; giving delegates access to expert knowledge and advice from leading wellbeing professionals.